Maybe you are looking for real estate customer relationship management software that could streamline and optimize your business processes.

-Maybe you have data stored in excel sheets or you use other means of storage.
+Maybe you have data stored in excel sheets or use other means of storage.

-If you would like to migrate this data to Property Base, this will likely occur further costs, depending on the amount of data you need to migrate between your existing system and the new one (Property Base).
+Suppose you would like to migrate this data to Property Base.
+In that case, this will likely incur further costs, depending on the data you need to migrate between your existing system and the new one (Property Base).

 Here is a ballpark of potential costs:

 - 1,000,000 records: $25,000

 Property Base can get quite complex.
 Depending on the size of your real estate business, end-user training might be necessary.

 So, in terms of additional costs, you might want to take into consideration the following types of training you might need…

 - Group/Department training

 - Individual training is mostly not free of charge, and you can use the following cost estimates: